SibCode/cardiopeer/README.md

 ```

 ### Repository
-To download the repo from github, use `git clone https://github.com/i4mi/midata-quasar-starter-app.git` in your terminal.
+To download the original demo app from github, use `git clone https://github.com/i4mi/midata-quasar-starter-app.git` in your terminal.
+To download this project, use `git clone https://github.com/SibCode/cardiopeer.git` in your terminal.

 ### Install the dependencies
 Then change the directory with `cd midata-quasar-starter-app` and install the dependencies.